-Great authors don’t just paint a picture of New York places, they have a way of making city sights burrow under your skin and remain there for life.
-Sadly, since the metropolis is always changing, many favorite New York places depicted in novels and stories will have been demolished and replaced by the time you’re ready to finally visit.
-Time Out New York picks some of New York’s iconic (and not so iconic) literary landmarks that can still receive a reader and all of their starry-eyed expectation.
+Great authors don’t just paint a picture of New York attractions: They have a way of making city sights burrow under your skin and remain there for life.
+Some of the most beautiful NYC buildings, best museums and most gorgeous NYC parks have all appeared in literature about Gotham.
+But since the metropolis is always changing, many favorite New York places depicted in novels will have been demolished and replaced by the time you’re ready to finally visit.
+Thankfully, readers’ starry-eyed expectations won’t be let down by these iconic (and not so iconic) literary landmarks from some of the best books about New York.

 Oh, Holden Caulfield, don’t ever change.
 The young and disaffected narrator of The Catcher in the Rye wanders to a number of recognizable New York City places in his escape from the phonies at Pencey Prep, but perhaps none of them have changed as little over the years as the Museum of Natural History.
 “They were always showing Columbus discovering America, having one helluva time getting old Ferdinand and Isabella to lend him the dough to buy ships with, and then the sailors mutinying on him and all.”
 The lower reaches of the museum are probably lousy with some of the same artifacts that were collecting dust in Holden’s time; the “fuck you” graffiti he encounters might just still be visible.

-Wharton’s Pulitzer Prize–winning story of Victorian scandal among New York’s late-19th-century upper crust reveals much about the life and values of that gilded cultural subset.
+The Age of Innocence, Wharton’s Pulitzer Prize–winning story of Victorian scandal among New York’s late-19th-century upper crust, reveals much about the life and values of that gilded cultural subset.
 Though the story’s many stuffy drawing rooms may be no more, it’s easy to relive the entanglement of sexy, dangerous divorcée Ellen Olenska and old-money scion Newland Archer in the antiquities section of the Met.
-One might scrupulously work out the details of one’s own illicit affair amid the artifacts found in exhibits including “Buddhism Along the Silk Road: 5th–8th Century” or “Colors of the Universe: Chinese Hardstone Carvings.”
+One might scrupulously work out the details of one’s own illicit affair amid the artifacts found in exhibits including “Arms and Armor From the Islamic World” or “Relative Values: The Cost of Art in the Northern Renaissance.”

 The zombie apocalypse has come to pass, as we all knew it would, and scattered packs of humanity survive.
 Mark Spitz, the hero of Colson Whitehead’s novel Zone One, makes his living by helping to clear out the zombie infestation south of Canal Street.
 In our unzombified world, the shuffling working-stiff masses way downtown—while not technically “undead”—are a reasonable facsimile.
 Stop by a downtown subway station—the South Ferry, say—to get spooked by these real-life, soulless and ambulatory cadavers.
 And while you’re at it, maybe scout out dark corners to hide in when the real thing happens.